chitreshsinha/tutorials-code/README.md

 # tutorials-code
-This repo contains code taken as references from different sources.
-Code has been modified/commented for understanding purpose
+This repo contains codes taken as reference from different sources.
+Codes have been modified/commented for understanding purpose.